ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Method: DELETE

-Caller must list the unique ids of the nodes subject to deletion:
+Caller must specify a body, which is a list of the unique ids of the nodes subject to deletion:

 .. code-block:: JSON